jmochel/endeavour/README.md

 A Monad is any class (data type), which represents a specific calculation

-* Yes, it encapsulated a mechanism for performing actions on results of either success or failure safely without causing a null pointer exception It must implement at least these two functions:
+* Yes, it encapsulated a mechanism for performing actions on results of either value or failure safely without causing a null pointer exception It must implement at least these two functions:
   * A function to wrap any basic value, creating a new monad.
 Also called the return function.  ofThrowable()
   * And a function that allows you to perform operations on a wrapped data type (monad).
 Also called the bind function. (flatMap)